Netflix/metaflow-docs/docs/scaling/remote-tasks/distributed-computing.md

 Typically, this pattern is used through one of the framework-specific decorators like `@torchrun` or `@deepspeed`, described below, which make it easy to use a particular framework for distributed training.
-If you need low-level access to the cluster, e.g. to use it with a framework that doesn't have a corresponding high-level decorator yet, see the documentation for `@parallel` at the end of this article.
+If you need low-level access to the cluster, e.g. to use it with a framework that doesn't have a corresponding high-level decorator yet, see documentation for low-level access at the end of this page.

 :::info
 To use distributed computing, follow [set up instructions